arkq/bluez-alsa/doc/bluealsad.8.rst

     - **warning** - warning conditions
     - **info** - informational messages

-    If **bluealsa** was built with debug enabled, then an additional, lowest, level is  available:
+    If **bluealsad** was built with debug enabled, then an additional, lowest, level is  available:

     - **debug** - debug messages